Financial Planning for Business Owners

 - S-corp reasonable compensation.
 Pay yourself a defensible W-2 salary (typically $80-200K for service businesses), take remainder as K-1 distributions (no FICA).
 Specialist advisor sets the number.

 - Section 199A QBI deduction.
 20% deduction on pass-through income, subject to phaseout rules.
-For service businesses (consulting, health, law), phaseout starts $383K MFJ.
+For service businesses (consulting, health, law), phaseout starts $406K MFJ (2026, per OBBBA-widened ranges).

 - Retirement stacking intensifies.
 At this revenue, consider layering a Cash Balance plan on top of Solo 401(k).
 Combined $200-300K annual contributions possible.